Preventing Damage on Vacation: How to Prevent Water Damage and Fire Damage While on Vacation

 Ask a Someone to Check Your Home

 Ask a family member, friend, or trusted neighbor enter your home every day or two.
 Have them do a quick walk through to look for signs of damage.
-This can prevent or limit the extent of water damage or fire damage.
+This can prevent or limit the extent of water damage or smoke damage.

 Share your Travel Itinerary with Family and Friends